“The Humans” by Matt Haig

 […] prime-of-life love.
 The kind that could only be possible in someone who was going to die at some point in the future, and also someone who had lived enough to know that loving and being loved back was a hard thing to get right, but when you managed it you could see forever.

-Two mirrors, opposite and facing each other at perfectly parallel angels, viewing themselves through the other, the view as deep as infinity.
+Two mirrors, opposite and facing each other at perfectly parallel angles, viewing themselves through the other, the view as deep as infinity.

 Yes, that was what love was for. (p.209)